tanribilir/ansible-ubnt-18.04_mysql/README.md

-Running MySQL on Ubuntu 18.04
+Deploying MySQL on Ubuntu 18.04 with Ansible
 =========

 This ansible role is to deploy MySQL on Ubuntu 18.04